Studio 3 NYU > NYU Journalism > Studio 20

 Week 10

-Final Lessons learned and how they apply to new journalism overall.
+Theme: Final findings discovered and how they apply to the future of journalism.

 This is not "Show and Tell" style as the other presentations have been, it should focus on your findings first, process and deliverable second.